Dimitri-Sumin/facebook-campaign-revenue-analysis/README.md

 ## Key Findings

-- **Revenue is structurally concentrated.** Approximately 20–30% of campaigns generate around 80% of total observed LTV.
-The portfolio contains a substantial long-tail campaign population.
+- **Revenue is unevenly distributed.** The top ~40% of campaigns account for approximately 80% of total observed LTV, while the rest form a long tail of lower-value campaigns.
-- **Delayed monetization dominates high-value behavior.** Top campaigns are heavily dependent on Day 3 and Day 7 value generation.
+- - **Late LTV dominates high-value behavior.** Top campaigns are heavily dependent on Day 3 and Day 7 value generation.
 Day 0 metrics systematically underestimate their value.
 - **Volume and value do not always align.** High payment volume does not necessarily imply high LTV per payment event.
 Monetization efficiency provides a better quality signal than payment count alone.
 - **Reporting window structure matters.** Treating Day 0, Day 3, and Day 7 as independent windows changed the interpretation of timing-based metrics.
 - **Only 4 campaigns qualify as Scale candidates** out of 591 unique campaign entities, reflecting the concentration of acquisition quality in a small subset of the portfolio.